aplteam/WinReg/README.md

-# Dealing with the Windows Registry =
+# Dealing with the Windows Registry

 ## Overview

 This class offers methods useful to deal with the Windows Registry without using .NET.
 It uses `⎕NA` calls to the appropriate Windows API.

 `WinReg` is a powerful class that offers plenty of methods.
-If you just want to read, write and/or delete values from the Windows Registry then the much smaller class [[WinRegSimple]] might be sufficient.
+If you just want to read, write and/or delete values from the Windows Registry then the much smaller class [WinRegSimple](https://github.com/aplteam/WinRegSimple) might be sufficient.

 ## Terminology